tldr-pages/tldr/CONTRIBUTING.md

 # Accepting suggestions within a pull request

 The easiest way to apply suggested changes is to accept the suggestion made on your pull request.
-Refer to the [Github docs](https://docs.github.com/en/enterprise-server@3.2/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) for more details.
+Refer to the [GitHub docs](https://docs.github.com/en/enterprise-server@3.2/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) for more details.

 To commit a suggestion to your pull request, simply click on `Commit suggestion`: